HemangiGahivar/SmartArogya/TUTORIAL.md

-# Google Cloud / Dialogflow - Self Service Desk Demo
+# Google Cloud / Dialogflow - Smart Aarogya

 Airport SelfServiceDesk demo, to demonstrate how microphone streaming to GCP works, from a web application.